-When you use the ASBITSTREAM function or the CREATE FIELD statement with a PARSE clause note the following points.
+When you use the ASBITSTREAM function or the CREATE FIELD statement with a PARSE clause you must consider various restrictions.

 The ASBITSTREAM function

 If you code the ASBITSTREAM function with the parser mode option set to RootBitStream, to parse a message tree to a bit stream, the result is an MRM document in the format specified by the message format that is built from the children of the target element in the normal way.